Convention at a Glance

 THURSDAY – Convention Opens, Commemorative Unveiled & Members Auction

-This is the official first day of Convention activities at the Minnesota State College Southeast.
+This is the official first day of Convention activities at the River Bluff Education Center, Red Wing MN.
 The schedule begins with unveiling of the Annual Convention Commemorative, followed by the opening welcome and the keynote speaker.
 The highlight of the day is the Members Only Auction held at the Red Wing National Guard Armory.
 During the day, members have the opportunity to view the Displays and Rare Items being shown at the Convention by members, Chapter Meetings, and Orientation for First Timers to Convention.

 Our Youth Programming begins on Thursday with Young Collectors.
 The programming is designed for our 13+ members of the RWCS.
 All RWCS members are encouraged to bring their children and grand children to convention.
 Young Collectors along with Kids View on Friday, are free to member families.

 Members Only Auction – Members consigned stoneware, dinnerware, art pottery, and unique Red Wing items to fill the over 200 lots on the auction.
 This is truly a member auction with something for every collector interest and level.
-The auction is held at the Red Wing National Guard Amory.
+The auction is held at the River Bluff Education Center.

 FRIDAY – Education and Social Events